Baldwin Wallace University

 Baldwin Wallace University (BW) is a private university in Berea, Ohio, United States.
-Established in 1845 as Baldwin Institute by Methodist businessman John Baldwin, it merged with nearby German Wallace College in 1913 to become Baldwin-Wallace College.
+Established in 1845 as Baldwin Institute by Methodist businessman and former founder of a utopian community at Berea, Ohio John Baldwin, it merged with nearby German Wallace College in 1913 to become Baldwin-Wallace College.
 There are two campus sites: Berea, which serves as the main campus, and Corporate College East in Warrensville Heights, Ohio.
 The university enrolls approximately 3,300 full-time undergraduate and graduate students as of fall 2024.
 Baldwin Wallace's athletic teams compete as members of NCAA Division III athletics in the Ohio Athletic Conference.